Practical Guidance for NHRIs on Addressing Human Rights and Climate Change

 - a mechanism for members to share their experiences with climate action.

-The Practical Guidance is available in English – and will shortly be translated into French and Spanish.
+The Practical Guidance is available in English, French and Spanish.

 The publication was developed by GANHRI with the support from the UN Environment Programme (UNEP).
 This publication has benefited from additional review by the Office of the United Nations High Commissioner for Human Rights (OHCHR).